Your Questions Answered

 Quartz countertops are an engineered stone product used in residential and commercial kitchen and bath applications.
 Quartz countertops are made by mixing and compressing 75 – 95% natural quartz, silica, mirrors, glass, and granite with 5 – 25% epoxy resins and 5% pigment to create a hard wearing and stain-resistant surface.
 Quartz countertops are molded and milled to standard sizes and thickness but can easily be manufactured to custom specifications.

 An edge profile is a shape or design that is crafted from the exposed edge of a slab being shaped into a countertop.
 There are many different types of edge details.
-Call or stop by either of our showrooms for some examples of popular profiles.
+Call or stop by our showroom for some examples of popular profiles.

 Pricing will typically range from $45 – $75 per square foot.
 Some stone can cost significantly more.